adarshsubedi/Lost-and-Found/README.md

-# A Flutter app to announce missing or lost pet
+# A Flutter app to announce missing or lost items
 *I created this app as part of my journey to learn Flutter, this app is intended for learning purpose only and not suitable for production* **This app is best run on android since I'm developing on windows/linux machine**